colorchestra/smol/README.md

 theme = "smol"
 ```

-Lastly, add the following lines to your `config.toml` to make use of all the menu entries in the header and footer sections if you need them.
+Lastly, add the following lines to your `config.toml` to set site parameters and make use of all the menu entries in the header and footer sections if you need them.

 ```
+# Parameters
+[params]
+    subtitle = "Your blog subtitle goes here!" dateFmt = "02.01.2006 15:04"

 # Header
 [menu]
   [[menu.main]]